 - Champagne: Use your favorite champagne.
 If you enjoy drinking it, you’ll enjoy it in this cake!

 - Cake Flour: Sift the cake flour before measuring.
 I strongly recommend using cake flour, not all-purpose flour.
-In a pinch, you can use a DIY version.
-To do so, measure 1 cup (120g) sifted all-purpose flour.
-Remove 2 Tablespoons.
-Add 2 Tablespoons cornstarch.
-Sift together.
-Measure 1 cup (you’ll have a little leftover).
-Use that 1 cup in this recipe.
+In a pinch, you can use this homemade cake flour substitute.